2547techno/firehose-node/README.md

         "password": "password", // rabbitmq password
         "queueName": {
-            "message": "firehose-message", // queue name to push all messages to "delegation": "firehose-delegation" // queue name to receive delegation messages from, if not in standalone list mode
+            "message": "firehose-message", // queue name to push all messages to "delegation": "firehose-delegation" // queue name to receive delegation messages from }
-        }
     },
     "rest": {